Adaptive scalable texture compression: 2D block footprints and bit rates

 ASTC textures are compressed using a fixed block size of 128 bits, but with a variable block footprint ranging from 4×4 texels up to 12×12 texels.
 The available bit rates thus range from 8 bits per texel down to 0.89 bits per texel, with fine steps in between.

 In the above table, the "Increment" column shows the additional storage required to store a texture using this bit rate, as compared to the next smallest.
 Block footprints are presented as width × height.

 3D block footprints and bit rates

 ASTC 3D textures are compressed using a fixed block size of 128 bits, as for 2D but with a variable block footprint ranging from 3×3×3 texels up to 6×6×6 texels.
 The available bit rates thus range from 4.74 bits per texel down to 0.59 bits per texel, with fine steps in between.

 Block footprints are presented as width × height × depth.

+Universal ASTC

+UASTC (Universal ASTC) is a subset of ASTC specified by Binomial.
+The format is used in their Basis Universal "supercompressed" GPU texture format, which adds extra compression over compressed texture formats such as UASTC and ETC1S and allows for efficient conversion from UASTC/ETC1S to compressed texture formats directly usable by GPUs.
+UASTC, as part of Basis Universal, is part of the KTX (Khronos Texture) file format.